-If you find that you cook for a crowd of 25-50 good friends and favorite family members, then it may be time to invest in a few pieces of large capacity cookware.
+Are you the go-to person to cook for large crowds of friends and family? then it may be time to invest in a few pieces of large capacity cookware.
 It will make your job that much easier!

 There are certain things you need to consider when choosing these kitchen vessels.
 We will look at stainless steel, aluminum, cast iron, copper, non-stick, glassware and anodized types of cookware.

 If you decide to purchase new cookware you have to decide what type and size of cookware is going to give you the most bang for your buck.
 One essential is a Dutch oven .
 A Dutch oven is basically a large, deep pot with a lid.

 I recommend at least a six-quart capacity pot.
 An eight-quart capacity is even better, especially for cooking for a crowd of 20 or more.
 These pots are excellent for crowd-size sauces, soups and stews.
 Best of all it can be used both on the stovetop and in the oven.
 It is great for slow-braising meats and is ideal for quantity rice recipes, freshly cooked beans and vegetables.

 A large-capacity Dutch oven has a large cooking surface.
 This is especially important when browning meat prior to braising.
 To get a good caramelized brown surface, meat needs to be browned in single layer batches.
 A large cooking surface reduces the number of batches and if you are cooking for a crowd, you will have several pounds of meat to brown.
 This will save you quite a bit of time.